Truck Accidents Caused by Faulty Equipment

 According to the FMCSR, every motor carrier is required to maintain the DVIRs, the certification of repairs, and the certification of the driver’s review for three months from the date the DVIR was prepared.

 If the DVIRs are not retained, that could lead to spoliation sanctions against the motor carrier.
-Ultimately, it is important to remember that Commercial Motor Carriers are held to a higher standard and must adhere to a federally mandated mandated process following an accident – potentially including drug testing, driver log reviews, DVIR review, and more.
+Ultimately, it is important to remember that Commercial Motor Carriers are held to a higher standard and must adhere to a federally mandated process following an accident – potentially including drug testing, driver log reviews, a DVIR review, and more.